Comparing ROI of Robo-Advisors, Personal CFOs

 What Is a Robo-Advisor?

-Robo-advisors use an algorithm-based approach to financial planning that involves little to no human interaction.
-Rather than working with a human financial advisor, your plan and ongoing advice come from an automated service that relies on surveys and data collection, and then presents financial information based on your responses.
+Robo-advisors use an algorithm-based financial planning approach that involves little human interaction.
+Rather than working with a human financial advisor, your plan and ongoing advice come from an automated service that relies on surveys and data collection and then presents financial information based on your responses.

 Robo-advising is a growing trend in today’s digital era and provides cost-effective access to a diversified allocation.